Ground Zero — Chapter 10 — The Elephant in the Room

 What forces helped form and establish the critical leadership that led to near-wholesale rejection of the unasked-for theological changes within the Worldwide Church of God and the subsequent establishment of the United Church of God?

 As recounted earlier, doctrinal rumblings had intensified into spiritually destructive earthquakes of greater and greater magnitude.
 As one academic later independently chronicled, while Joe Jr and Mike Feazell had initiated and force-fed sweeping changes, the buy-in was by no means positively received or broadly accepted.
 Concerning church members, “The majority still held to the teachings of Herbert W. Armstrong.
 The Tkaches [including Mike Feazell] rejected his teachings, but because of their position were able to effectively hijack his Church” (emphasis added).
-The researcher sadly noted that the increasingly intensive “hijack” soon led to “appalling turmoil…with loyalties, friends, and even families spilt apart.”
+The researcher sadly noted that the increasingly intensive “hijack” soon led to “appalling turmoil…with loyalties, friends, and even families split apart.”

 Now events began to gather devastating steam.